 Donated by Heather Thomas and Chet Kerr

-OBJECTIVE: Water conservation and the preservation of the natural water cycle, watershed management and water quality improvement, flood and erosion control, creation of a new ecosystem with beauty and wildlife habitat
+Objective: Water conservation and the preservation of the natural water cycle; watershed management and water quality improvement; flood and erosion control; establishing a native herbaceous wetland.

-CURRICULUM CONTENT: The water cycle, watersheds, storm water management practices, water conservation, horticulture, ecosystems
+Curriculum Content: The water cycle, watersheds, stormwater management practices, water conservation, horticulture, and herbaceous wetland ecosystems.

 The Suburban Landscape: Stormwater harvesting, flood control, erosion reduction